 Homework assignment tasks that are beyond the scope of a child may result in the child losing confidence and interest in the subject.
 A feeling of neglect will manifest and that no one is available for them and that their efforts always result in wrong answers to questions.
 When children learn something new, parents should take time to go through homework before allowing them to attempt the rest independently.
 Parents should always check their children and provide help if need be.
 For the few difficult and challenging tasks that the child feels not confident, be there to provide moral support.

-There is a service called homework support program that offers help to children to work on homework.
-The service offers extra activities and learning materials to help them understand several concepts and skills learned in schools.
+There is a service called rankmyservice.com that offers help to children in choosing a homework assistant.
+The service offers information on different platforms and helps you avoid low-quality services.
+The extra activities and learning materials will help children understand several concepts and skills learned at school.
 The service also offers regular revision and allows children to revise and reinforce the learned information.
 It is suitable for families where both parents work.